Sometimes facts lie right in front of us like puzzle pieces, needing to be put together.

 - 4 credit hours for the thesis project

 This is a Hybrid program comprised of online classes complimented by intensive onsite meetings.
-Over a two year periods, there is a maximum of six credits per semester and seven separate weeks spent in residency.
+Over a two year period, there is a maximum of six credits per semester and seven separate weeks spent in residency.